 He chooses to ignore her remark, taking her in instead.
 She has gotten dressed, but not in her usual outfit, and her disheveled hair alone is an obvious sign that she has chosen to stay away from people today.

-"You didn't go to work," he points out a bit more darkly than he intended, but he cannot help himself, his shame throbbing painfully strongly, like a gushing wound.
-And despite his efforts, he's still mostly intoxicated.
+"You didn't go to work," he points out a bit more darkly than he intended, but he cannot help himself, his shame throbbing painfully, like a gushing wound.
+And despite his efforts, he's still somewhat intoxicated.

 She's lying.
 She has obviously chosen to stay home so she wouldn't have to explain to her coworkers who had punched her in the face.